The Best Restaurants In Koreatown

 Just north of 30th Street, Manhattan transforms into a land filled with tourists, office buildings, and souvenir shops that also sell electronics for some reason.
 Finding food in this area can be difficult—but not if you go to Koreatown.
 This is one of the smallest neighborhoods in the city, with a good restaurant every few feet.
 And we mean that literally.
 If you need help narrowing down where to eat in K-Town, here’s a guide to our favorite spots.

 Is it lame to say that the name of this restaurant is exactly how we feel about it?
 Yeah, but it’s too late now.
 Situated on the corner of 32nd and 5th, this fun three-story place has spinning rainbow-colored lights, a bar in the basement, and DJs every weekend after 6pm.
-They have several combos ($109 to $269) to choose from that come with a cornucopia of vegetables to throw on the grill.
-Our favorite is the one that comes with both beef and pork.
+They have several combos, starting around $100, that come with a cornucopia of vegetables to throw on the grill.
+Our favorite is the one that includes both beef and pork.
 Add some smoky and peppery japchae along with their custardy truffled steamed egg.
 We’d come here just for those two things.

 Let’s Meat is loud, so if towers of beer and unlimited marinated hanger steak turn your birthday dinner into a Major League Eating competition, feel free to cheer each other on.
 Your group will have 100 minutes to order as much as you want from the $43 classic or $49 signature meal set—both of which come with brisket, ribeye, pork belly, and many other cuts of meat.
 Invite a bunch of friends to pregame from a beer fountain before heading to Karaoke City around the corner afterwards, where you can keep the party going in your own private room.